-Lennie Tristano wrote, for her first record, "Perception": "Connie Crothers is the most original musician it has ever been my privilege to work with."
+As a solo performer, she appeared in the Berlin Jazztage, Jazz at Middleheim when she received a feature article in Knack, the Toronto International Jazz Festival, and at Carnegie Recital Hall, presented by Lennie Tristano.
+Tristano wrote on her first record, “Perception,” SteepleChase, “Connie Crothers is the most original musician it has ever been my privilege to work with.”

 photo by Rob Clark